-Information on the likely routes of exposure
+Information on the likely : Not available.

+routes of exposure

-Date of issue/Date of revision : 1/23/2015.
-Date of previous issue : No previous validation.
-Version : 0.01 6/11 be delayed following exposure.
+Date of issue/Date of revision

+: 1/23/2015.
+Date o

+Date of previous issue

+Potential acute health effects S

 Eye contact : Contact with rapidly expanding gas may cause burns or frostbite.

 Inhalation : Exposure to decomposition products may cause a health hazard.
-Serious effects may
+Serious effects may be delayed following exposure.

 Skin contact : Contact with rapidly expanding gas may cause burns or frostbite.

-Ingestion: As this product is a gas, refer to the inhalation section.
+Ingestion : As this product is a gas, refer to the inhalation section.

-Symptoms related to the physical, chemical and toxicological characteristics
+Symptoms related to the phy vsical, chemical and toxicological characteristics

 Eye contact : No specific data.

 Inhalation : No specific data.

 Skin contact : No specific data.

 Ingestion : No specific data.

-Delayed and immediate effects and also chronic effects from short and long term exposure
+Delayed and immediate effect cts and also chronic effects from short and long term exposure

 Short term exposure

+Potential immediate effects : Not available.

+Potential delayed effects : Not available.

 Long term exposure

+Potential immediate effects : Not available.

+Potential delayed effects : Not available.

-Potential chronic health effects
+Potential chronic health eff ects

+Not available.

 General : No known significant effects or critical hazards.

 Carcinogenicity : No known significant effects or critical hazards.

 Mutagenicity : No known significant effects or critical hazards.

 Teratogenicity : No known significant effects or critical hazards.

-Developmental effects : No known significant effects or critical hazards.
-Fertility effects : No known significant effects or critical hazards.
+: No known significant effects or critical hazards.

+Developmental effects